mdolab/pyoptsparse/doc/optimizers/pynlpqlp.rst

 generate a search direction a quadratic subproblem is formulated and solved.
 The line search can be performed with respect to two alternative merit functions, and the Hessian approximation is updated by a modified BFGS formula.

+NLPQLP is a proprietary software, which can be obtained `here <http://www.ai7.uni-bayreuth.de/nlpqlp.htm>`_.
+The latest version supported is v4.2.2.

 API
 ---